Play Equipment Transfer System and ADA Accessibility

-Accessible play equipment that includes elevated play components must have an accessible transfer system.
+Accessible play equipment that includes elevated play components must have an accessible transfer system in accordance with Americans with Disabilities Act (ADA) Standards.

 The photo on the right is an example of a play equipment transfer system.
 2010 ADA Standard 1008.3, Transfer Systems, states, "Where transfer systems are provided to connect to elevated play components, transfer systems shall comply with [Standard] 1008.3."
 Transfer systems include transfer platforms, supports, and steps.